gdiaz95/NPGC/README.md

 Column handling is determined from the training `DataFrame`:

+- datetime64 columns (tz-naive or tz-aware) are detected first and modeled as continuous float-seconds since epoch; timezone is preserved in the output dtype
 - numeric dtypes are modeled as either integer or continuous
 - non-numeric dtypes are treated as categorical
 - output columns are cast back toward the original dtype after generation

+For datetime columns, DP noise is applied to the 100-bin histogram of float-seconds, which avoids the uniqueness problem of nanosecond integer encoding and keeps sensitivity well-defined (±1 per bin count) regardless of timestamp granularity.

 For integer-valued numeric columns, the implementation detects integer structure from the observed non-missing values and uses a dedicated inverse ECDF path.